 Guidelines for Inclusivity

-- Okay to Disagree and NOT okay to blame or attack ourselves or others
+It’s okay to disagree.
+It’s not okay to blame or attack self or others.

 Both/and thinking intentionally creates space for multiple things to be true at once.
-Additionally, it keeps the lines of communication open whereas either/or/but language often shuts it down by implying that there is one way to think or do.
-Both/and creates collaborative inclusive thinking.
+Additionally, it keeps the lines of communication open whereas either/or/but language often shuts it down by implying that there is one way to think or do things.

-Be aware that your good intentions may still create a negative or harmful impact for others, especially across racial, gender or other cultural differences.
+Actions based on good intentions may still create a negative or harmful impact for others, especially across racial, gender, or other cultural differences.
 It is important to be open and receptive to hearing the impact of your actions or words, regardless of your intentions.

 Creating a space in which others feel comfortable sharing personal experiences is of the utmost importance.
 While you can share your own learnings and experiences, be sure to keep what others have shared with you confidential unless you have explicit permission from them to share.
 Practicing confidentiality builds a community norm that allows people to tell their own stories in ways that feel most comfortable to them.